 The town fenced the land and later built a barn, which allowed it to reclassify the poorhouse as a work house.
 Anyone who refused to work would be confined in a cell or farmed out indefinitely.

-In 1878 the poorhouse became a poor farm, which actually supported itself by selling food.
-It wasn't closed until 1960.
+In 1878 the poorhouse turned into a poor farm, which actually supported itself by selling food.
+It wasn’t closed until 1960.
 The seven people remaining in the poorhouse went on welfare and moved to hospitals.
 The poorhouse now stands empty.